 When you start a VM instance on Compute Engine, the instance uses one of the CPU platforms available on Compute Engine.
-If you do not actively specify a desired CPU platform, the instance uses the default platform for the zone where the instance will run.
-You can see a list of zones and their default CPU platforms in the Regions and Zones page.
-Additionally, each CPU Platform is only available for specific machine types.
+If you do not actively specify a CPU platform, the instance uses the default platform for the zone where the instance will run.
+For a list of zones and their default CPU platforms, see Regions and zones.
+Additionally, each CPU platform is available only for specific machine types.

-On Compute Engine, each virtual CPU (vCPU) is implemented as a single hardware hyper-thread on one of the available CPU Platforms.
-On Intel Xeon processors, Intel Hyper-Threading Technology allows multiple application threads to run on each physical processor core.
+On Compute Engine, each virtual CPU (vCPU) is implemented as a single hardware hyper-thread on one of the available CPU platforms.
+On Intel Xeon processors, Intel Hyper-Threading Technology supports multiple app threads running on each physical processor core.
 You configure your Compute Engine virtual machine instances with one or more of these hyper-threads as vCPUs.
 The machine type specifies the number of vCPUs that your instance has.

 The following CPU platforms are available on Compute Engine:

 |CPU platform||Supported machine types||Base frequency (GHz)||All-core turbo frequency (GHz)||Single-core max turbo frequency (GHz)||Intel Xeon Scalable Processor (Cascade Lake)|

 |Intel Xeon Scalable Processor (Skylake)||2.0||2.7||3.5|

 |Intel Xeon E7 (Broadwell E7)||2.2||2.6||3.3|